learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ```

     ['how', 'i', 'did', 'stars', 'gon', 'tell', 'live', 'in', 'if', 'gift']

+Now that we have this, we can easily calculate _Inverse Document Frequency_.
+In the cell below, complete the following function.  this function should take in the list of dictionaries, with each item in the list being a bag of words representing the words in a different song.
+The function should return a dictionary containing the inverse document frequency values for each word.

 The formula for Inverse Document Frequency is:
 <br>
 <br>
 $$\large  IDF(t) =  log_e(\frac{Total\ Number\ of\ Documents}{Number\ of\ Documents\ with\ t\ in\ it})$$

-Now that we have this, we can easily calculate _Inverse Document Frequency_.
-In the cell below, complete the following function.  this function should take in the list of dictionaries, with each item in the list being a Bag of Words representing the words in a different song.
-The function should return a dictionary containing the inverse document frequency values for each word.

 ```python